County Durham and Darlington

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The falls risk assessment policy fails to presume increased risk for certain patient classes, like stroke patients, potentially leading to misclassification and adverse outcomes.
+Concerns summary (AI summary) The falls risk assessment policy fails to presume increased risk for certain patient classes, like stroke patients, potentially leading to misclassification and adverse outcomes.
 Individual assessment without this presumption is questioned.

 Jordan Roberts